swo/mit-thesis/README.md

 typeset in other LaTeX documents (and I didn't want to transfer them) or they were typeset in Word (and I wasn't interested in manually transcribing and correcting them).

+When you put everything together, it should come out like the `expected-output.pdf`, which is the thesis I submitted to MIT.

 ### The front matter
 This is where the template really shines.
 It's confusing how to typeset all those pages.